James Grant Duff

 James Grant Duff (8 July 1789 – 23 September 1858) was a British soldier and historian from Scotland, who was active in British India.

 Early life

-Born James Grant Duff was the eldest son of John Grant of Kincardine O'Neil and Margaret Miln Duff of Eden, who died 20 August 1824.
-When his father died about 1799, his mother moved to Aberdeen, where he went to school, and then onto the Marischal College.
+Duff was the eldest son of John Grant of Kincardine O'Neil and Margaret Miln of Eden, who died 20 August 1824.
+When his father died on 9 May 1799, his mother moved to Aberdeen, where he went to school, and then onto Marischal College.

 Military career

 Grant Duff was to become a civil servant of the East India Company, but being impatient at the prospect of delay in obtaining a post he accepted a cadetship in 1805 and sailed for Bombay.
 After completing the cadet training in Bombay, he joined the Bombay Grenadiers.
 In 1808 Duff participated as an ensign in the storming of Maliah, a fortified stronghold of freebooters, where he displayed bravery.
 At an unusually early age he became adjutant to his regiment and Persian interpreter, and was even more influential in it than this position indicated.
 While still a lieutenant he attracted the attention of Mountstuart Elphinstone, then Company resident of Poona, and became, along with Henry Pottinger, his assistant and devoted friend.
 He was particularly successful in understanding the native character, and in discovering the mean between too rapid reform and too great deference to native prejudice and immobility.

 During the long operations against the Peshwa Bajirao II, terminating in his overthrow, Grant Duff took a considerable part, both in a civil and in a military capacity, attaining the rank of captain in his regiment.
 Upon the settlement of the country he was appointed in 1818 to the important office of resident of Satara State.
 His instructions are contained in a letter of Elphinstone's, dated 8 April 1818, and his remuneration was fixed at 2000 rupees per month, with allowances of 1500 rupees per month, which was in addition to an office establishment.
 Here, in the heart of a warlike province, the centre of the Mahratta confederacy, with but one European companion and a body of native infantry, he succeeded in maintaining himself in a hostile environment.